sudosriram/bookranker/README.md

 library.summary_view();
 ```

-- Quick snapshot of all books — title and author only
+- Quick snapshot of books in your library.

 - **Output:**